 He got closer to the beggar and whispered in his ears: “The gold coin is worth more when people offer you two coins pick the gold one.
 Then they will not laugh at you.”

 The beggar responded: “Thank you for your concern.
 You are a very kind man.
 But don’t worry I have been very smart all these years.
 If I take the gold coin, they would never pay me again.

-But each one of them have paid me many gold coins in total all these years.
-I may look stupid to them, but it was them that were naive.
+But each one of them has paid me many gold coins in total all these years.
+I may look stupid to them, but it was them that was naive.
 I am making a good living out of their stupidity.”

 You can purchase my book “Climbing Over Grit” Winner of “Canada Book Award” at;